 -

-Identify alternative ports.
 Can alternative ports be used for loading or off-loading?
-Less congested ports tend to have more available equipment and labor to turn around shipments more quickly.
+Less congested ports tend to have more available equipment and labor to turn around shipments more quickly, making them a critical lever in ocean freight sourcing decisions.

 -